 I looove quick and easy!
-So, here’s a quick Idea I want to share with you that’s perfect for reviewing any number properties you’ve taught, from odd/even numbers to square roots!
+So, here’s a quick Idea I want to share with you that’s perfect for a math review project -reviewing any number properties you’ve taught, from odd/even numbers to square roots!

 I asked students if they had ever seen a wanted poster.
 Most had and described what they had seen.
 We looked up the definition in Wikipedia and discussed how important the description was.
-Then I told students we were going to do wanted posters for numbers.
+Then I told students we were going to make our own wanted posters for numbers for our next math review project.
 They all sighed and the excitement began.

 I chose the number “6” as our first wanted number and had students brainstorm everything they knew about it.
-As they mentioned different attributes of “6” I recorded them so their ideas were visible to everyone.
+As they mentioned different properties of “6”, I recorded them so their ideas were visible to everyone.

 I loved their enthusiasm and the evaluating they did of their ideas and the ideas of others.
 I could see and hear the wheels turning.
 When their thinking slowed, together we created the poster.